chezou/tabula-py/docs/faq.rst

 I got a empty DataFrame.
 How can I resolve it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before tuning the tabula-py option, you have to check you set an appropreate `pages` option.
+Before tuning the tabula-py option, you have to check you set an appropriate `pages` option.
 By default, tabula-py extracts table from first page of your PDF, with `pages=1` argument.
 If you want to extract from all pages, you need to set pages option like `pages="all"` or `pages=[1, 2, 3]`.
 You might want to extract multiple tables from multiple pages, if so you need to set `multiple_tables=True` together.